 Driving While in Possession of Marijuana

-Registered patients, caregivers, and alternative treatment center agents may all transport cannabis or cannabis products under certain circumstances.
-Patients and caregivers may possess up to the two-ounce limit.
+Registered cardholders, caregivers, and alternative medical center agents may all transport cannabis or cannabis products under certain circumstances. cardholders and caregivers may possess up to the two-ounce limit.
 Remember, you cannot be under the influence of cannabis while driving.
 The consumption of medical cannabis products is best left for at home.